Prelude and Chapter 1

 Leading her down the hallway beyond the waiting area, he sought out the second door on the right, rapped on it three times, and waited.

-Zolin nodded, chuckling, "She isn't actually doing anything in there.
-Just fancies it makes her look more important when she makes people wait."
+Zolin nodded, smirking, “She isn’t actually doing anything in there.
+Just fancies it makes her look more important when she makes people wait.”

 Kaileena blinked, uncomprehending.